 - Musicology or music history

 Graduates from MM, MA or Master of Music Education programs tend to pursue careers as musical performers, teachers, conductors and composers.
-According to the U.S. Bureau of Labor Statistics (BLS), employment for musicians and singers is expected to increase by 3% for the years 2014-2024.
-In 2015, musicians and singers earned a mean wage of $33.62 per hour; the BLS reports these as hourly wages since professional singers and musicians generally do not work year-round and/or full time.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for musicians and singers is expected to have little to no change for the years 2018-2028.
+In 2018, musicians and singers earned a mean wage of $37.51 per hour; the BLS reports these as hourly wages since professional singers and musicians generally do not work year-round and/or full time.

 Continuing Education Information